 Upcoming Milestones: HSS will test whether specialized stem cells taken from a person’s muscle instead of tendon can be used to promote tendon healing.
 We will also test allogeneic cells, which are taken from a donor and would enable the use of “off-the-shelf” cells.
 HSS researchers are also investigating whether intrinsic stem cells could play a role in meniscus and cartilage repair.

 Purpose: understand how infections develop and how to prevent infections that can develop after joint replacement surgery

 When the study began: 2015

 Another area of groundbreaking research is our understanding and treatment of periprosthetic joint infections, which can develop after joint replacement surgery.
-HSS Orthopaedic Surgeons Mathias Bostrom, MD, Geoffrey Westrich, MD, and Michael Cross, MD; HSS infectious disease specialists; and scientist Laura Donlin, PhD, of the Precision Medicine Laboratory, are investigating how these infections develop—and how to best treat them.
-Dr. Bostrom is developing a model of periprosthetic infections to better understand what causes this challenging—and devastating—clinical problem, while Drs.
-Cross and Westrich are investigating the diagnosis and treatment of such infections, as well as the risk factors.
+HSS Orthopaedic Surgeons Mathias Bostrom, MD, and Geoffrey Westrich, MD; HSS infectious disease specialists; and scientist Laura Donlin, PhD, of the Precision Medicine Laboratory, are investigating how these infections develop—and how to best treat them.
+Dr. Bostrom is developing a model of periprosthetic infections to better understand what causes this challenging—and devastating—clinical problem, while Dr. Westrich is investigating the diagnosis and treatment of such infections, as well as the risk factors.
 “I’m excited about our ability to have an impact on periprosthetic infections,” says Dr. Ivashkiv.
 “This is an area that really needs some breakthroughs because implant infections are very difficult to treat and are debilitating for patients.”

 Upcoming Milestones: access new treatment protocols with novel antibiotics